denten-books/plain-text/main.md

 # Part II
 ## Textual Interfaces
 Containing an argument for text as an interface between human and machine.
 History of combinatorial languages and logic.
 Stack as a model of communication

 Talk about stack exchange vs. 4chan vs. reddit

+Handwriting.
+Teaching children how to "write".
+Typing vs. handwriting.

 ## Hardware, Software and the Platonic Forms
 One of my favorite "virtual" disagreements in print is between Kittler and Lev Manovich.
 "There is No Hardware" and "There is Only Software."